OGsoundFX/sweet-alert-ajax/README.md

   end
 ```
 - And the result should look like this:
+  - First the **ajax request** is triggered and sent to the ruby controller
+  - Then the sweet alert pops up to announce confirmation
 <img width="1439" alt="Screenshot 2023-09-03 at 16 51 15" src="https://github.com/OGsoundFX/sweet-alert-ajax/assets/32952612/cd53c5a8-8742-4617-b856-3cd526654342">
 <br>